sidChouaib/Order-food/README.md

 # Order-food : an app that facilitates ordering your favorite food online.
-This is a mobile app created by myself and my friend @gharbiayoubdev to showcase all the things we have learned so far.
+This is a mobile app created by myself and my friend @gharbiayoubdev to showcase all the things we have learned so far such as:
+- Realising a figma ui from scratch.
+- MVVM project structure.
+- BloC state management.
+- Satim payment Api.
+- Firebase databse.
+- Basic animations (rive/lottie).

 ![](https://komarev.com/ghpvc/?sidChouaib)